By Michael Holland –

 A word picture to think about as a leader. . . you are the one who is climbing the tree to scout out the trail ahead.
 You have set the trajectory of work and now you can see how the trend line looks for where things are heading and see any upcoming canyons or mountains.

-And more importantly, you can see the upcoming smooth trail and easy road and can anticipate how to help your team take that advantage of that smooth trail to rejuvenate and celebrate the work they’ve completed.
+And more importantly, you can see the upcoming smooth trail and easy road and can anticipate how to help your team take advantage of that smooth trail to rejuvenate and celebrate the work they’ve completed.

 See It Before You Lead It